• Home

 You can find "Every Doctor: healthier doctors = healthier patients" available online through Taylor and Francis or Booktopia.

-Open today | 09:00 am – 05:00 pm |
+09:00 am – 05:00 pm

 To respond more effectively to workplace abuse and the issue of bullying in medicine, I compiled a personal WHS resource drawn from my 45 years of clinical experience and research.
 With valuable input from my strong network of colleagues, my small personal project evolved into SafeDr: a platform designed to put Australia’s groundbreaking

 To respond more effectively to workplace abuse and the issue of bullying in medicine, I compiled a personal WHS resource drawn from my 45 years of clinical experience and research.
-With valuable input from my strong network of colleagues, my small personal project evolved into SafeDr: a platform designed to put Australia’s groundbreaking new WHS law reforms at every doctor’s fingertips 24/7.
+With valuable input from my strong network of colleagues, my small personal project evolved into SafeDr: a platform designed to put Australia’s groundbreaking new WHS law reforms at every clinicians’s fingertips 24/7.

 With decades of experience as a rural GP, I continue to see patients suffering from serious physical and psychological injuries.